 4. Explore Your Options

 With your list of features, it is time to explore your mobile app CMS options.
-There are a host of different options out there, but here’s a rundown of the two main CMS categories:
+There are a host of different options out there, but here’s a rundown of the three main CMS categories:

 A headless CMS is indeed the most preferred option when it comes for developing a mobile app, as they provide more room for flexibility regarding design and they are IoT-ready.
 We will go into headless CMS in more detail later on in this post.